GrofGraf/octobercms-localmaillist/README.md

 The example uses standard partial `{{ __SELF__ }}::confirm` for displaying the subscription confirmation message.
 Confirmation message will be displayed in
-`.confirm-contact-container`.
+`.confirm-subscribe-container`.
 The default partial located in `plugins/grofgraf/localmaillist/components/subscribeform/confirm.htm`.

 Email templates auto-reply can be customized under **Settings > Mail > Mail Templates**